joe-chacko/elph/README.md

 - Invoke `elph config -i` &mdash; this will build the tool and then configure it interactively.
 Run it again without the `-i` to display (and validate) the config.
 - Invoke `elph list '*yoko*'` &mdash; this will list all the known projects that contain 'yoko' in the title.
 - Invoke `elph start-eclipse` &mdash; this will start Eclipse with the configured workspace.

+## Import some projects
+- Run `elph import cnf` to import the vital first project that bndtools needs!
+  - Uncheck all checkboxes in the Import dialog
+  - Check the "Hide already open projects" checkbox
+- Run `elph import build.image build.sharedResources` to import the next two initial projects.
+- Other projects to try importing early on:
+  - `com.ibm.ws.ras.instrument`
+  - `com.ibm.ws.ras.`